We may earn money or products from the companies mentioned in this post. Read our disclosure policy.

 - Naples National Archaeological Museum.
 There you will see more artifacts from Pompeii, like ancient funeral urns, murals and stonework.
 There is even a secret room when children are not allowed.
 If you read what I said about the markets in Pompeii, you’ll understand why this room is sectioned off from the rest!

 Also to be seen is this beautiful gold crown of oak leaves from the 2nd century BC in Taranto.

+You will see many authentic frescoes from Pompeii.
+It is amazing how well preserved some of them are.
 There is also an extensive collection of ancient Roman statues.
 This classical sculpture collection is important and impressive because they are actually Roman copies of classical Greek sculpture.